Small Business 9 February 2026 13 min read

 Next Steps

 Getting a professional website doesn’t have to be complicated or expensive.
 The key is finding someone who understands your type of business and offers transparent pricing.
+Not sure where to start?
+Our guide to choosing a web designer in Kent covers the questions to ask and red flags to watch for.

 If you’re a small business in Kent or the wider UK, I’d be happy to chat.
 I build websites that actually bring in customers — everything included, no surprises.